 Whenever it’s warm outside—aka the majority of the year in Houston—heat from the sun strikes your home and penetrates by conduction through your roof, walls, and windows.
-The heat conducted from your roof radiates through your attic and then- once again, through conduction- moves through the floor of your attic and radiates out from your ceiling into your home.
-This process is referred to as down heat-flow in Houston.
+The heat conducted from your roof moves on to radiate around your attic, then moves through the attic’s floor, spreading out from your ceiling and into your home.
+This process is referred to as down heat flow.

 Up Heat Flow During Cold Seasons

 Whenever it’s cold outside, the challenge flips and you have to keep the heat snugly inside your home.
 When you switch on your heater during a cold day, that heat rises due to convection, eventually conducting through your ceiling and into your attic.
-This process is referred to as up heat-flow in Houston.
+This process is referred to as up heat flow.